-For both individuals and institutions‚ Wealth and Trust Management offers disciplined investment management that is consistent with client objectives.
+For both individuals and institutions‚ Community Trust Wealth & Trust Management offers disciplined investment management that is consistent with client objectives.
 WTM ensures this consistency through active portfolio management with a preference for individual securities.
-The client has online access to his/her account information‚ which is updated daily.
-The portfolio manager and administrative officer conduct regular meetings with the client to review performance and to confirm that the objectives are being met.
+Our clients have online access to their account information‚ which is updated daily.
+The portfolio manager and relationship officer conduct regular meetings with the client to review performance and to confirm that the objectives are being met.
 Investment Management Services include:

 - Active asset allocation